 Day services for adults with disabilities

-Adult day services can offer lots of opportunities for people who have disabilities and who may want to:
+Adult Day Services can offer you lots of opportunities to:

 - gain skills which could lead to employment or volunteering

 This page has information about our community based Adult Day Services, the IDEA project, the Employability Service and the Shared Lives Scheme.

 We have six community based services in Aberdeenshire.
 Each service offers a different selection of community based activities depending on local demand and opportunity.

 Find out about the day opportunities at each community based service:

 - Buchan Day Opportunities - Peterhead, Mintlaw and surrounding areas